top of page

 Answer the 6 questions.
 Once cleared, you will get a QR code.
 Please note, this code only lasts 4 hours, which is why you need to wait to fill out right before leaving for the airport or once you have arrived.

-Once you go into the big room for US customs, where your checked luggage is, you will find a customs agent and tell them you have pre-clearance code for MPC and they will direct you to a different line!
+Once you go into the big room for US customs, you will find a customs agent and tell them you have pre-clearance code for MPC and they will direct you to a different line!
 If Global entry line, Global Entry persons have priority.

 By using this, you will likely save a TON of time!